dariopellegrini/kdone-website/roles_and_authorizations.md

 }
 ```

-If authorizations are configured, each user API request will be checked thought Bearer Authentication token.
-If authorization check is passed, the API call is performed normally.
-Otherwise a `401 Unauthorized` error will be thrown.
+If authorizations are configured, each user API request will be checked through Bearer Authentication token.
+If an authorization check is passed, the API call is performed normally.
+Otherwise, a `401 Unauthorized` error will be thrown.